 - Tip: Stay late at the viewing benches.

-Find nearby stays at Etosha-Namibia.com to catch this rare beauty.
+Browse nearby accommodation to catch this rare beauty.

-Giraffes, with their long necks and graceful gaits, stand tall among the wildlife in Etosha.
+Giraffes, with their long necks and graceful gaits, stand tall among Etosha’s many herbivores.
 These gentle herbivores browse acacia trees, creating postcard-perfect scenes.

 - Best Time: Wet season (November to April) with abundant foliage.